Interstate Moving Cost in 2026

 |---|---|---|

-Ranges reflect typical 2026 quotes for full-service interstate moves on standard lanes, no specialty items, no storage in transit.
-Peak season (May–Sep), weekend pickups, and remote ZIP codes trend toward the high end.
+Estimated full-service interstate totals on a typical 1,000-mile lane, no specialty items and no storage in transit, reviewed May 2026.
+Peak season, weekend pickups and remote ZIP codes trend toward the high end.
+See the methodology for how the ladder is built.

 How interstate movers price your move

 Interstate household-goods carriers price under FMCSA rules using a published tariff.
 The two main inputs are actual weightof your shipment and line-haul mileage between origin and destination ZIP codes.
-Carriers publish a CWT ("hundredweight") rate that decreases per-mile as the lane gets longer — a 2,000-mile haul costs less per mile than a 400-mile haul.
+Carriers publish a CWT ("hundredweight") rate that decreases per-mile as the lane gets longer, so a 2,000-mile haul costs less per mile than a 400-mile haul.

 On top of the base line-haul, carriers add fuel surcharge (a published percentage that updates with diesel prices), accessorials (stairs, long carry, shuttle, packing, crating), and optional services (full-value protection, expedited delivery, storage in transit).

-Carrier quote vs broker quote — why they differ
+Carrier quote vs broker quote, and why they differ

 Two interstate quotes for the same move can look identical at the bottom line and behave very differently on move day.
 A broker resells your job to an unnamed carrier and has no control over crew quality, pickup window, or claims handling.
 A carrier owns the truck, employs the crew, and is the legal party on the Bill of Lading.

-- Broker quotes are often 5–15% lower upfront and 10–25% higher at delivery once accessorials are added.
+- Broker quotes are commonly lower upfront and higher at delivery once accessorials are added.
+We hold no sourced figure for the size of either gap.

 - Carrier quotes are usually backed by an in-home or video survey and are easier to convert to binding-not-to-exceed pricing.